mstocco/mariostoc.co/content/traininglog/20201122-ironman2021-40weeksout.md

 After the Saturday chores were done, it was time to get out for my ride.
 I got to the garage to find that both my road and MTB had a flat tires.
 I repaired the road bike; the tire/rim combo is way easier to work with.
 With sunshine and dry roads, it was a road bike day.
 <!---->
 I headed out to Langford on the Goose.
 I knew that _"hills"_ were in the schedule so I started up the _Bear Mountain Parkway_.
 There was construction on the shoulder going up (read: zero shoulder to ride) and all it took was a Ford F-350 speeding way too close to get me out of a good head-space.
-I got over the first 12% kicker but instead of tempting fate with another Langford driver, I turned around at the start of the second 12% grade.
-I think it was a good decision.
+I got over the first 12% kicker but instead of tempting fate with another Langford driver, I turned around at the start of the second 12% grade (a good decision).

 I pedalled back to Vic, glancing back west every so often, to take in tonight's fantastic sunset.